eldimious/js-notes/async-functions/chapter1.md

 }
 ```

-which is equivalent to:
+which is *equivalent to*:

 ```js
 function asyncFunc() {
     return Promise.resolve('result');
 }
 ```
-or
+which is same to:

 ```js
 function asyncFunc() {